sylviashanboo/bayesRB/README.md

 The package is written in R language.
 To install, proceed as follows:

-1. Install the `devtools` package by starting up R and issuing this command:
+1. Install the `devtools` and `faraway` packages by starting up R and issuing this command:

 ```
 install.packages("devtools")
+install.packages("faraway")
 ```

 2. Load the `devtools` library to make its commands available: